-Learning and progress at Dixons are rooted in professional, positive and caring relationships based on mutual respect between adult and student.
-All staff at the Dixons Academies act in the best interests of students and adhere to the high standards of professionalism laid out in our Code of Conduct.
+Learning and progress at our trust are rooted in professional, positive and caring relationships based on mutual respect between adult and student.
+All staff at Dixons Academies Trust act in the best interests of students and adhere to the high standards of professionalism laid out in our Code of Conduct.
 Teachers know their subjects well, understand how children learn and work to update their skills through professional enquiry.
 We invest in staff and leadership development across our learning community.

-Choice and Commitment
+Choice and commitment

-Success at Dixons is built on a three-way partnership between students, parents and the academy.
-To attend and work in a Dixons Academy is a choice.
+Success at Dixons Academies Trust is built on a three-way partnership between students, parents and the academy.
+To attend and work in a Dixons academy is a choice.
 Each of us must make and uphold a commitment to the school and to each other to put in the time and effort required to achieve success.
 We do not tailor our curriculum to the diverse communities we serve but expect our students to share and engage in common learning experiences which maximise the achievement of all.